tidymodels/spatialsample/cran-comments.md

 ## Release Summary

-This is the 8th CRAN release of spatialsample.
-This release fixes a bug in how `spatial_nndm_cv()` samples within a single polygon.
+This is the 9th CRAN release of spatialsample.
+This release fixes CRAN errors.

 ## R CMD check results